kubernetes/website/content/en/docs/concepts/containers/container-lifecycle-hooks.md

 * Exec - Executes a specific command, such as `pre-stop.sh`, inside the cgroups and namespaces of the Container.
 Resources consumed by the command are counted against the Container.
 * HTTP - Executes an HTTP request against a specific endpoint on the Container.
+* Sleep - Pauses the container for a specified duration.
+  The "Sleep" action is available when the [feature gate](/docs/reference/command-line-tool-reference/feagure-gates/) `PodLifecycleSleepAction` is enabled.

 ### Hook handler execution

-When a Container lifecycle management hook is called, the Kubernetes management system executes the handler according to the hook action, `httpGet` and `tcpSocket` are executed by the kubelet process, and `exec` is executed in the container.
+When a Container lifecycle management hook is called, the Kubernetes management system executes the handler according to the hook action, `httpGet` , `tcpSocket` and `sleep` are executed by the kubelet process, and `exec` is executed in the container.

 Hook handler calls are synchronous within the context of the Pod containing the Container.
 This means that for a `PostStart` hook,